Blahah/blahah.github.io/projects.md

 ## Open science

-- [Solvers.io](http://solvers.io), a place where programmers can find meaningful projects to donate their skills to.
+- [Solvers.io](http://solvers.io), a place where programmers donate their skills meaningful science projects in need of help.
 Co-founder with [Dave Clayton](http://dave78.com/).

 ## Learning